-- 1. Scientific research has challenged beliefs about sexuality: Read the following statements and identify which cultural and social beliefs are being challenged. - "there are ranges of human variations, very little of which can justifiably be termed abnormal" - "there is biological evidence for the diversity of human sexualities and for sexual orientations in particular." - "there is no evidence that sexual orientation can be acquired through contact with LGBTI persons" - "there is no evidence that same-sex orientation can be changed through 'conversion' or 'reparative' therapy" - 2.
+- 1. Some scientific research has challenged beliefs about sexuality: Whether or not you agree with them, read the following statements and identify which cultural and social beliefs are being challenged. - "there are ranges of human variations, very little of which can justifiably be termed abnormal" - "there is biological evidence for the diversity of human sexualities and for sexual orientations in particular." - "there is no evidence that sexual orientation can be acquired through contact with LGBTQI+ persons" - "there is no evidence that same-sex orientation can be changed through 'conversion' or 'reparative' therapy" - 2.
 Discuss the myths above about homosexuality in Africa.
 Which of these myths have you heard and are widespread in your context?
 Explain the ways in which these myths might be challenged. - 3.
 How can the method of dialogue be used to promote discussions on sexuality in the home, in community and in the churches?
 Are there practices or programs that you are aware of that promote dialogue on sexuality?